20 Real-Life Haunted Houses You Need to See

 Myrtles Plantation: St. Francisville, Louisiana

 Dating back to 1796, Myrtles Plantation is rumored to have been built on top of an Indian burial ground.
 It’s believed to be home to at least 12 different ghosts.
 Among the ghosts is former slave Chloe, who had her ear chopped off for eavesdropping.
 Chloe sought revenge by poisoning a birthday cake that ultimately killed two of the master’s daughters.
 She was then hanged by her fellow slaves, and today is said to wander about the plantation with a turban covering her ear.
 Today, you can stay at the plantation to get your dose of creepy paranormal activity.
-Go to the plantation in October to celebrate Halloween and the fall season, or try out these 100 activities to get in the spirit of the season.

 The Crescent Hotel: Eureka Springs, Arkansas